LNER Class A4 4464 Bittern: Liveries

 Like the other members of its class, Bittern has worn many liveries throughout its career.
 When released to traffic on 18 December 1937, Bittern was wearing the garter blue livery that was standard for LNER A4 Pacific locomotives at that time.
 On 14 November 1941 it was repainted into wartime black with LNER markings on the tender.
 On 22 May 1943 the tender was modified with just the markings NE.
 It has sometimes been said that this was to confuse wartime spies, but the generally accepted view is that it was to save scarce materials and labour by reducing the number of letters by half.
 It has also been said that the change was to satisfy the vanity of the new Chief Mechanical Engineer, Edward Thompson, who was a product of the former North Eastern Railway, but this claim is widely discounted.
 Bittern remained in black until 7 March 1947 when repainted in LNER post-war garter blue with extra red/white lining.
 Bittern was repainted next on 28 July 1950 into British Railways dark blue with black and white lining.
 The final repaint for Bittern was into British Railways green on 12 February 1952.

 Bittern had some livery variations applied; some of the A4s had red backgrounds applied to their nameplates, which were normally black.
 Bittern was seen with a red background circa 1966.
 The green livery had variations.
 Normally the boiler bands were lined out except for the firebox boiler band, which was plain green.
 Bittern, and other Darlington based A4s received lining on the firebox boiler band as well.

 Some A4s had their shed name marked on the right-hand (looking from the front) buffer.
 Bittern was marked with Gateshead circa 1949 and Ferryhill shed (Aberdeen) later in the 1960s.

 Technical details

 Like most other A4s, Bittern was fitted with side valances and a single chimney from new.
 The valances were removed during an overhaul 22 September – 14 November 1941.
-Her double chimney with a Kylchap double blastpipe was fitted on 6 September 1957.
+Its double chimney with a Kylchap double blastpipe was fitted on 6 September 1957.
 AWS (Automatic Warning System) was fitted 13 December 1958.
-Bittern was fitted with a full width bogie dust shield in 1950.
+Bittern was fitted with a full-width bogie dust shield in 1950.
 The speed indicator was fitted 6 September 1960.